 To work as an orthodontist assistant, you will need:

 - a CPR certificate

 - training that results in a certificate in dental or orthodontic assisting through an accredited school or an associate degree in dental assisting

 Dental assisting certificate programs can be completed in as few as 10 months and will prepare you for entry-level assisting positions alongside dentists.
 These programs generally focus on the technical aspects of the occupation, including dental radiography, chairside assisting, and dental materials.
 You’ll take laboratory and clinical classes.

 Associate degrees can be obtained at community colleges and vocational schools.
 These degrees take approximately two years to complete.

 Additional licensing and/or certification is required in some states.
 Certification is offered by the DANB—the Dental Assisting National Board.
 DANB awards the Certified Orthodontic Assistant (COA) credential to applicants who pass infection control and orthodontic assisting exams.
 Orthodontic assistants can qualify for certification through a combination of education, work experience, and/or other credentials, such as RDA (registered dental assistant), RDH (registered dental hygienist), or CDA (certified dental assistant).

 How Much Do Orthodontist And Dental Assistants Make?

 The Bureau of Labor Statistics makes no distinction between dental and orthodontic assistants.
-According to BLS, in 2019, the average annual wage for dental assistants was $41,170.
+According to BLS, in 2021, the average annual wage for dental and orthodontic assistants was $42,510.